keigo1110/openscad-playground/README.md

 # http://localhost:3000/dist/
 ```

+## Deployment

+### Vercel Deployment (Recommended)

+1. Fork this repository
+2. Connect your GitHub repository to Vercel
+3. Vercel will automatically build and deploy using the `vercel-build` script
+4. Your AI-powered OpenSCAD playground will be live!

+### Manual Deployment

-Deployment (edit "homepage" in `package.json` to match your deployment root!):
+Edit "homepage" in `package.json` to match your deployment root, then:

 ```bash
 make public